kvendrik/jest-lite/README.md

   describe('<Button />', () => {
     it('renders children', () => {
       const text = 'Click me!';
+      // If you're using a transpiler like Babel
+      // React.createElement would be replaced with your JSX:
+      // <Button>{text}</Button>
       const button = mount(React.createElement(Button, {}, text));
       expect(button.text()).toBe(text);
     });